dustinian/Adventures/ngs_valil.md

 ###### Major

 * __Divine Favor:__ Clerics may call upon their Gods for Divine Favors.
 Clerics should make an _Extraordinary_ check every "morning" to see how many _Divine Favors_ they can use that day.
-Clerics may use divine favors or Narrative Accolades to:
+Clerics may use _Divine Favors_ or _Narrative Accolades_ to:
   * __Heal:__ Heal one damage instance.
   * __Bless:__ Add +2 to a roll.
   * __Smite:__ Call down the wrath of your God on an enemy that you can see... make opposed _Extraordinary_ checks and deal appropriate damage.